CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

 2. INPUT:

 1.1.
 Command-Line Arguments:
-    1. In command line there are three choices initdb ,import, load , export.
+    1. In command line there are three choices initdb ,import, load , generate,export.

        1. initdb will create table in the database.
 You can specify the databse name using -db command.
         For this first you need to create a user manually.
 And using that username you can create table directly.